integreat-io/integreat/README.md

 - `sync`: Emitted after a source has been synced.
 Called with source definition, and array of the synced items.

-## Debugging
-Run Integreat with env variable `DEBUG=great`, to receive debug messages.

-There are also two other debug namespaces: `great:queue` and `great:fetch`.

 ## Returned from actions
 Retrieving from a source will return an object of the following format: